-The Registrar provides students with access to their academic records, enrollment and degree verifications, academic calendars and exam schedules along with other important student data.
+Registration and courses: The registrar provides students with access to their academic records, enrollment and degree verifications, academic calendars and exam schedules, along with other important student data.

-Options beyond traditional course work—opportunities that allow our students to explore their individual interests even further.
+Academic opportunities: Options beyond traditional coursework.
+These opportunities allow our students to explore their individual interests even further.

-The College Center for Advising Services is the single best place for undergraduates to go with any academic related question or concern.
+Academic support and advising: The College Center for Advising Services is the single best place for undergraduates to go with any academic-related questions or concerns.

-Links to important information for undergraduate students regarding academic and university policies.
+Academic policies and handbooks: Links to important information for undergraduate students regarding academic and University policies.

 Libraries: More than 3.5 million volumes and extensive collections of online databases, electronic journals, rare books, and musical scores.